Jeffrey Gelfand, MD, MAS, FAAN

 Assoc Prof Clin Neurology; School of Medicine Coach

-Dr. Gelfand is Assistant Medical Director of the MS and Neuroinflammation Clinic.
-He directs the UCSF MS Center Clinical Fellowship Training Program (training specialists in MS/neuroimmunology after completion of neurology residency).
-He serves as a Coach medical educator in the new UCSF medical school Bridges curriculum.
-Dr. Gelfand is a recipient of the Robert B. Layzer teaching award (2014), which is voted on annually by UCSF Neurology Department residents, an Excellence in Teaching Award from the UCSF Haile T. Debas Academy of Medical Educators (2015), and was inducted into the UCSF Haile T. Debas Academy of Medical Educators (2020).
+Dr. Gelfand serves as Medical Director of the UCSF MS and Neuroinflammation Clinic.
+Dr. Gelfand is also the clinical director of the UCSF Center for Encephalitis and Meningitis (CEM).
+He co-directs the Specialty Practice Ambulatory Sub-Internship (SPAN) clerkship that all UCSF medical students complete as a graduation requirement.
+Dr. Gelfand is a recipient of the Robert B. Layzer teaching award, which is voted on annually by UCSF Neurology Department residents; an Excellence in Teaching Award from the UCSF Haile T. Debas Academy of Medical Educators; and was inducted into the UCSF Haile T. Debas Academy of Medical Educators.
+For over a decade (through 2023), Dr. Gelfand served as the Program Director of the UCSF MS Center Clinical Fellowship Training Program, helping to train a new generation of specialists in the field.

-Dr. Gelfand is Assistant Medical Director of the MS and Neuroinflammation Clinic.
-He directs the UCSF MS Center Clinical Fellowship Training Program (training specialists in MS/neuroimmunology after completion of neurology residency).
-He serves as a Coach medical educator in the new UCSF medical school Bridges curriculum.
-Dr. Gelfand is a recipient of the Robert B. Layzer teaching award (2014), which is voted on annually by UCSF Neurology Department residents, an Excellence in Teaching Award from the UCSF Haile T. Debas Academy of Medical Educators (2015), and was inducted into the UCSF Haile T. Debas Academy of Medical Educators (2020).
+Dr. Gelfand serves as Medical Director of the UCSF MS and Neuroinflammation Clinic.
+Dr. Gelfand is also the clinical director of the UCSF Center for Encephalitis and Meningitis (CEM).
+He co-directs the Specialty Practice Ambulatory Sub-Internship (SPAN) clerkship that all UCSF medical students complete as a graduation requirement.
+Dr. Gelfand is a recipient of the Robert B. Layzer teaching award, which is voted on annually by UCSF Neurology Department residents; an Excellence in Teaching Award from the UCSF Haile T. Debas Academy of Medical Educators; and was inducted into the UCSF Haile T. Debas Academy of Medical Educators.
+For over a decade (through 2023), Dr. Gelfand served as the Program Director of the UCSF MS Center Clinical Fellowship Training Program, helping to train a new generation of specialists in the field.